Powerlearnproject/se-assignment-5-Tolannie/README.md

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?

+ans:
+Creating, Opening, and Managing Files and Folders in VSCode Creating a New File:

+Click on the "File" menu at the top left corner.
+Select "New File".
+Enter the file name and click "Enter".
+Opening a File:

+Click on the "File" menu.
+Select "Open File" or "Open Folder".
+Navigate to the file or folder you want to open and click "Open".
+Creating a New Folder:

+Click on the "View" menu.
+Select "Explorer" to open the file explorer pane.
+Right-click on the "Explorer" pane.
+Select "New Folder".
+Enter the folder name and click "Enter".
+Managing Files and Folders:

+Rename: Right-click on the file or folder and select "Rename".
+Move: Drag and drop the file or folder to a new location.
+Copy: Right-click on the file or folder and select "Copy".
+Paste it to the desired location.
+Delete: Right-click on the file or folder and select "Delete".

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.

+ans:
+Finding and Customizing Settings in VS Code:

+1. Settings Panel (JSON File):

+Navigate to File > Preferences > Settings (macOS) or File > Preferences > User Settings (Windows).
+A JSON file (
+settings.json
+) will open in the editor.
+2. Search Bar:

+Type the setting name or keyword in the search bar at the top of the Settings panel.
+Customization Examples:

+1. Changing Theme:

+Search for
+"colorTheme"
+.
+Select a theme from the dropdown list.
+Alternatively, enter the theme name directly (e.g., "Serene Light"
+).
+2. Adjusting Font Size:

+Search for
+"fontSize"
+.
+Enter a new font size in pixels (e.g.,
+"16"
+).
+3. Customizing Keybindings:

+Search for
+"keybindings"
+.
+In the
+"keybindings"
+array, locate the command you want to remap.
+Replace the existing key combination with your desired keybinding (e.g., []"ctrl+shift+l"]"
+).

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?

+ans:
+Create a Debug Configuration File:

+Go to the Debug view (Ctrl+Shift+D) and click the "Create a launch.json file" button.
+Select the type of debugging configuration (e.g., Node.js, Python, C++) and specify the program you want to debug.
+Add Breakpoints:

+Set breakpoints at the points in the code where you want the debugger to pause.
+Click on the line numbers in the editor or use the F9 key to toggle breakpoints.
+Start Debugging:

+Click the "Run and Debug" button (F5) or use the "Debug" button in the Debug view.
+VS Code will start the program and pause at the first breakpoint.
+Key Debugging Features in VS Code
+Step Over/Into/Out:

+Step Over: Executes the current line of code without stepping into functions or loops.
+Step Into: Executes the current line of code, stepping into functions or loops.
+Step Out: Executes the current function or loop

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.

+ans:
+Integrating Git with VS Code

+Install Git: Download and install Git from its official website.
+Enable Git Extension: Open VS Code and go to Extensions > Manage Extensions.
+Search for "Git" and install the "Git" extension by Microsoft.
+Initializing a Repository

+Open the project folder you want to track in VS Code.
+In the Explorer pane, right-click and select "Git Initialize Repository".
+A ".git" folder will be created in the project directory, indicating that Git is now initialized.
+Making Commits

+Make changes to your files.
+In the Explorer pane, right-click and select "Git: Staged Changes".
+Select the files you want to commit and click "Stage".
+Write a commit message in the "Commit Message" field.
+Click "Commit" to record your changes.
+Pushing Changes to GitHub

+Create a GitHub Repository: Go to GitHub and create a new repository for your project.
+Copy the repository URL.
+In VS Code, go to the Command Palette (Ctrl/Cmd + Shift + P).
+Type "Git" and select "Git: Push to GitHub". then Paste the repository URL you copied earlier.

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.